 Your station's tagline is equally important.
 If your station uses a tagline like, “Today's Hottest Country” or “The Best Hip Hop and R&B,” people will have an easy time figuring out what type of music your station plays.
 But while a tagline like “Today's Best Variety” or “Mix Music” may make sense sandwiched between songs on the air, it can lose that context on your website.

 We struggled with the homepage image on the forthcoming Jacobs Media site.
 We provide “strategy and research for media companies.”
 Unfortunately, none of those words are particularly visual.
 (Quick: Close your eyes and think of “strategy.”
 What picture popped into your head?)
 This challenge prompted a lot of back and forth with our graphic designer.
-You’ll see what we settled on in the coming weeks.
-For now, here’s one of the images we rejected before deciding on a simple photo of Fred at a podium:
+Here's one of the images we rejected before deciding on a simple photo of Fred at a podium:

 Fortunately, for radio stations it is much easier to come up with an image that illustrates what they do.
 The simplest way is to offer up an image featuring a handful of recognizable core artists.
-If you play the Red Hot Chili Peppers, the Foo Fighters, and Coldplay, stick them in a montage and make it the central image on the website.
+If you play Billy Eilish or the Foo Fighters or Drake, stick them in a montage and make it the central image on the website.